intel/ixl-go/README.md

 accel-config list
 ```

-And, the most common issue caused by the application is not running under root permission.
+And the most common reason for the problem is that the application is not running as root, try again with `sudo`.

 By default, DSA and IAA workqueues must be used under root permission.